Indoor Walkways Between Vegas Casinos: Every Hidden Connection on the Strip

 Single rides cost $5.50 online or $6 at the station.
 Day passes and multi-ride passes bring the per-trip cost down if you'll use it more than twice.

-The big gotcha: The monorail does not serve the west side of the Strip at all.
+The big gotcha: The monorail does not serve the west side of the Strip.
 Bellagio, Aria, Cosmopolitan, Park MGM, Mandalay Bay — none of them have monorail access.
-Stations are also set back behind the east-side properties, so you'll walk 5–10 minutes through a casino to reach the platform.
+Stations also sit behind the east-side properties, so you'll walk 5–10 minutes through a casino to reach the platform.
 Factor that into your travel time.

 Vegas Loop